viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 ```

 ### Check sample names
 The names of the samples in the vcf files reflect the fraction of normal and tumor DNA in the samples.
-Check the  sample names by typing
+Check the  sample names by looking in the header line of the fina vcf file:
 ```
 grep "#^CHROM"  sampleid.final.vcf
 ```